ctphoenix/Python-Course-Material/chapter2.md

 - Call `play_strategic_game` once.

 *** =hint
-- First assign the middle position to Player 1 directly, then alternate between players 2 and 1 using `for` loops to place randomly!
+- First assign the middle position to Player 1 directly, then alternate between Players 2 and 1 using `for` loops to place randomly!

 *** =pre_exercise_code
 ```{python}